-Sustainable development is defined as ‘human development that meets the needs of the present, without compromising the ability for future generation to meet their own needs.
-It is a type of development that takes in to account the actions the developments may negatively have on the environment and actively tries to minimise the impacts.’
 The world’s resources are finite, and growth that is unmanaged and unsustainable will lead to a decline of the state of the environment.
-Sustainable development aims to achieve social and economic progress in ways that will not exhaust the earth’s natural resources.
+We need sustainable development in order to achieve social and economic progress in ways that will not exhaust the Earth’s natural resources.

 In the Galapagos Islands

-Galapagos has seen a rapid increase in population over the last 60 years.
+Galapagos has seen a rapid increase in population since the 1950s.
 In the late 1950s, the population was less than 2,000 people.
 Today it is close to 30,000, and is expected to continue rising.
 The pressure that this influx of human activity has placed on Galapagos is immense.
 As the Islands are fairly new in terms of human habitation, the general urban infrastructure is fragile and underdeveloped.
 Waste management is of utmost importance.
 Currently, attention is directed towards recycling and composting bio-degradable waste produced by both tourists and the local population.

 Supporting sustainable development

-GCT currently has previously supported projects focusing on the sustainability of the existing and new buildings throughout the urban areas in Galapagos.
-Through past and future projects, GCT hopes to help improve the sustainability of new and existing buildings in Galapagos by developing and utilising best-practice codes and procedures and bettering the lives of the local people for future generations.
-Additionally, by working with key stakeholders in the tourism industry we aim to promote responsible tourism in Galapagos as a global model for sustainable ecotourism, developing lessons for other areas in the world.
+GCT has previously supported projects focusing on the sustainability of the existing and new buildings throughout the urban areas in Galapagos.
+We also supported the creation of a sustainable sewage treatment plant on Isabela.
+Going forward the municipality of Santa Cruz is seeking to recreate a similar design for sewage water treatment in the highlands of Bella Vista.
+The project has been a perfect example of how we can learn from nature to apply natural, low-cost and highly effective systems that can benefit local wildlife and people.
+In addition, by working with key stakeholders in the tourism industry, we aim to promote responsible tourism in Galapagos as a global model for sustainable ecotourism, developing lessons for other areas in the world.